state-alchemists/.github/profile/gofrendi/alpine-and-glibc/README.md

 Using alpine as docker image is not always a good decision.
 Despite of it's small size, it has a few compatibility issue.

 In general, I prefer to use `debian:slim` as my base image.
 But if you choose to use `alpine`, please be aware of this compatibility issue.
+It rarely happened, but the possibility is still there.